-Modules are written in python and are easy to write with the help of various libraries.
+Modules are written in python 3 and are easy to write with the help of various helper libraries and utilities bundled with Yombo.
 This example creates a simple module that turns on/off a couple of items based on time of day.
 We will call this module mynightmode.
 You can name yours whatever you want.

 Lets get started.